What is Replicated?

 - Existing clusters

-The Replicated admin console is a graphical user interface for the app manager.
-Enterprise customers can use the admin console to manage, update, configure, monitor, backup and restore, and troubleshoot their application instance.
+The Replicated admin console is a graphical user interface (GUI) for interacting with KOTS.
+The admin console includes built-in functionality that allows users to install, manage, update, configure, monitor, backup and restore, and troubleshoot their application instances.

-The Kubernetes installer is based on the kURL open source project, which is maintained by Replicated.
-For more information, see the kURL repository in GitHub.
+kURL is an open source project that is maintained by Replicated.
+For more information, see the kURL repository in GitHub and the kURL documentation.